Practical primary thermometry via alkali-metal-vapour Doppler broadening: Discussion and outlook

 \section{Discussion and outlook}

+\cc{In its current iteration, the residuals of our direct Voigt DBT fitting routine compare favourably to the approaches used by other groups \cite{Truong2015,Truong2015NC,Pizzey2022,Gravina2024}.
+Moreover, we use a fairly simple approach without a frequency comb, and we address a relatively complex hyperfine transition, with a relatively low Doppler:Natural linewidth ratio (Table~\ref{compare}).
+In particular, we currently employ a Voigt-only fit, and are not reducing the residual by including either optical pumping or multiple etalons in the spectral modelling \cite{Truong2015NC}.
+The key residual seen in Fig.~\ref{DBT_fig} has the signature of optical pumping, which we hope to reduce by further expansion of the beam.

-In its current iteration, our DBT fitting routine employs a simplified model that does not fully account for all underlying broadening mechanisms, thus impacting the apparent temperature derived from the data.
+Our simplified spectral model also} does not fully account for all underlying broadening mechanisms, thus impacting the apparent temperature derived from the data.
 Presently, the model includes the two most significant effects: Gaussian Doppler broadening ($\approx500\,$MHz) and Lorentzian natural broadening ($\approx6\,$MHz).
-Any additional broadening mechanisms that increase the FWHM are attributed by the fitting routine to temperature-dependent Doppler broadening, resulting in an overestimated temperature reading.
+Any additional broadening mechanisms that increase the FWHM are attributed by the fitting routine to temperature-dependent Doppler broadening, resulting in an overestimated temperature reading, \cc{where $0.5\,^{\circ}$C is equivalent to $400\,$kHz.}

+\cc{A factor affecting the quality of the DBT fit is \textit{Zeeman broadening} which depends on both the magnitude of the magnetic field and its orientation relative to the laser polarisation.
+At low fields $<500\,\upmu$T (including typical geomeagnetic fields of $<70\,\upmu$T) the magnetic sublevels of alkali metal atoms, such as Rb, experience linear splitting proportional to their Land\'{e} g-factor and magnetic quantum number $m_F$.
+Given that our shielded total field is $<10\,\upmu$T we estimate any broadening to be less than $300\,$kHz.
+We will quantify the effect of Zeeman broadening on our experiment by introducing a controlled spatially uniform magnetic field so as to compare actual results to theory, and aid analysis of the associated systematic error.
+Such insights will be important to give an indication as to what extent future sensors must be shielded to avoid potential perturbation by strong magnetic fields.}

 Additional broadening mechanisms include \textit{Lorentzian self broadening}, arising as a result of binary collisions \cite{Lewis1980}.
 This effect becomes more pronounced at high temperatures due to increased number density.
 For rubidium at room temperature, the assumed number density is sufficiently low that collisional effects are marginal, typically less than $1\,$kHz.
-However both the Rb and background gas spectral broadening and shifts can be double-checked via DBT in high-purity cold atom Rb vacuum cells \cite{Burrow2021}, or those with tuneable buffer-gas pressure \cite{Dyer2023}.
+However\cc{, given the rapid permeation of atmospheric helium into regular glass cells, \textit{collisional broadening} of the Rb transition could be as high as $80\,$kHz \cite{Rotondaro1997}.} Both the Rb and background gas spectral broadening and shifts can be double-checked via DBT in \cc{He-protected }high-purity cold atom Rb vacuum cells \cite{Burrow2021}, or those with tuneable buffer-gas pressure \cite{Dyer2023}.